BrianYang2013/JHU_AI_Journey/03 - EN.605.202 Data Structures/README.md

 - 10-15 hours per week.
 Idearly 25 hours: 2 hours per weekday, 8 hours per weekend.
 - Coding everyday
 - Take days off to focus on study if needed (before Lab, middle, final)
 - Always add new features to your lab work.
+Finish all requirement will get 90%, extra will get 100%, new feature get extra 2 points.
+- Always incude URL, pictures in the post.
+Always.

 ## Survivor tips